LayerZero V2 OApp Quickstart

 pragma solidity ^0.8.22;

-import "forge-std/Script.sol";
+import {Script, console} from "forge-std/Script.sol";

-import { MessagingFee } from "@layerzerolabs/oapp-evm/contracts/oapp/OApp.sol";
+import {MessagingFee} from "@layerzerolabs/oapp-evm/contracts/oapp/OApp.sol";

 /// @title LayerZero OApp Message Sending Script